lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 004.md

 After murdering a dozen or so kobolds we investigate the second island (Point B) On this island the nest/hive lays, bones and feathers lay around An attempt to make them look like houses was not very successful.
-It has the size of a normal tavern
+It has the size of a normal tavern.

 A shed without door is open on the south-side of the hive.
 On the inside clay icons reside looking like wasp kobolds.
 Several trinkets